 Your personal statement should show your passion for the subject and demonstrate your skills and abilities.

 It should set you apart from applicants who have similar qualifications.
-If you're interviewed, the personal statement can help set the agenda for the interview discussion.
+If you're interviewed, your personal statement can help set the agenda for the interview discussion.

-To help you write a persuasive personal statement we've prepared some guidance to help you understand what we are looking for.
+To help you write a persuasive personal statement we've prepared some top tips to help you understand what we're looking for.

 Be specific and give examples